 Comcast Corp.
-(CMCSA), the biggest U.S. broadband provider, is teaming up with other large cable companies to create a nationwide network of Wi-Fi hot spots, helping them fend off competition from phone carriers.
+(CMCSA:US), the biggest U.S. broadband provider, is teaming up with other large cable companies to create a nationwide network of Wi-Fi hot spots, helping them fend off competition from phone carriers.

-The cable providers are trying to ward off phone companies such as Verizon Communications Inc. (VZ) and AT&T Inc. (T), which are expanding onto their turf by offering TV and broadband access in addition to wireless and land-line phone connections.
+The cable providers are trying to ward off phone companies such as Verizon Communications Inc. (VZ:US) and AT&T Inc. (T:US), which are expanding onto their turf by offering TV and broadband access in addition to wireless and land-line phone connections.
 By boosting free wireless-Internet coverage, the cable carriers are attempting to give customers another reason to stay.

 The “strategic implications are profound” for a nationwide connected Wi-Fi network, said Craig Moffett, an analyst at Sanford C. Bernstein & Co. in New York.